Everything to Know About

-If you are hiring out and can show evidence of investing in employee training, then the insurance company will consider your employees to be more competent, and hence, less of a risk.
+If you can show evidence of investing in employee training, your employees are more likely to be seen as competent, and hence, less of a risk.

-The costs of your E&O insurance can vary from state to state.
-Also, depending on where you sell real estate within your state, your county, or city, can make you a higher or lower risk.
+The cost of your E&O insurance can vary from state to state.
+Also, depending on where you sell real estate within your state, county or city, can make you a higher or lower risk.

-If you have a history of lawsuits, the insurance companies will consider you as a major risk.
-Subsequently, your E&O will be more expensive.
+If you have a history of lawsuits, you will be seen as a major risk and your E&O will be more expensive.

 The amount of coverage you need will also make your total costs lower or higher.
-Higher coverage comes at a higher cost, as with all insurance types.
+As with all insurance types, higher coverage comes at a higher cost.

 Speaking to an agent is the only way to get a clear and accurate quote on your E&O insurance for real estate.
-Real estate businesses can come in all sizes and structures, and hence, to distinguish the exact costs, risk analysis with an agent would be necessary.
+Real estate businesses can come in all sizes and structures.
+To ascertain the exact costs, risk analysis with an agent is necessary.

 What Isn’t Covered by E&O Insurance for Real Estate?

-Exclusions are the parts of a policy that your insurer will not cover.
+Exclusions are the events and costs will not be covered in your policy.
 All insurance types have their own exclusions.
 E&O insurance is no different.

-The biggest exclusion would be any coverage from any and all claims that stem from a real estate agent being dishonest.
-If you are proven to be lying in your claims about even the smallest detail, then your overall claim will be excluded even with the highest coverage.
-If your clients find that you’re lying about a house you are selling or engaging in any sort of fraud outside of your claims, similarly, your E&O cannot bail you out.
-Insurance companies see it as criminal activity.
+The biggest exclusion would be coverage from any and all claims that stem from a real estate agent being dishonest.
+If you are proven to be lying in your claims about even the smallest detail, your overall claim will be excluded even with the highest coverage.
+If you are proven to be lying about a house you are selling, or engaging in any sort of fraud outside of your claims, similarly, your E&O cannot bail you out.
+This is considered criminal activity.

 Damage caused by a real estate agent to a person’s property that occurs in the course of work is also not covered by E&O. For this type of damage, an agent would need general liability insurance.
 For this reason, general liability is another important coverage to have, especially if you are dealing with high quantities of real estate deals in short periods of time.
 Mistakes can always happen.

 Polluted property is another major exclusion in E&O insurance for real estate.
-In almost every state, real estate agents are legally required to disclose any knowledge of waste.
+In almost every state, real estate agents are legally required to disclose knowledge of waste.
 This is mainly due to health and safety reasons.
-This waste could be under a structure, on a piece of land, or just near the premises of the area on sale, or even just former pollution.
-It still needs to be disclosed as it can affect the buyer’s choice.
+The waste could be under a structure, on a piece of land, or just near the premises of the area on sale, or even just former pollution.
+It still needs to be disclosed as it can affect a buyer’s choice.